-It’s certainly not their fault if they have specifically said they don’t want bean sprouts.
-Besides, I know so well that mung bean sprouts have this smell that makes them great.
-Or horrible.
-It depends which side you’re on. 😉 If you’ve never tried them, I suggest you try and see for yourself.
-If you don’t like them, I don’t think this dish will convert you unfortunately. 🙁
+It's certainly not their fault if they have specifically said they don't want bean sprouts.
+Besides, I know that mung bean sprouts have this smell that you either love or hate.
+If you've never tried them, I suggest you try and see for yourself. 🙂

-Mung Bean Sprout Stir-Fry is one of the most common vegetarian dishes here in Thailand.
-For as long as I can remember, I’ve never eaten a version with meat.
-I’m sure some people use pork in it and it’s fine, but I can’t imagine myself enjoying stir-fried bean sprouts with meat.
-More often than not, we just go with the vegetables (mung bean sprouts and green onions).
-But sometimes we will add tofu as an extra source of protein.
+For as long as I can remember, my mother has always made bean sprout stir-fry with tofu puffs.
+I'm sure some people use pork and it's fine, but I enjoy it more with tofu than meat.
 There are MANY types of tofu, and again you can use any type you want.
-I don’t recommend anything soft, though, as it will break when you stir.
+I don't recommend anything soft, though, as it will break when you stir.

 Here's another important question.
 What can you enjoy mung bean sprout stir-fry with?

 Rice - As simple as that.
 We eat most Thai dishes with rice.
 Although you can just have stir-fried mung bean sprouts with rice, I think most of us usually have another dish that's a bit more flavorful in the same meal.
 This could be a curry or a spicy Thai salad.
 Just to balance things out, you know.